-If your iPhone is running on, especially an earlier version of iOS 14, you could be experiencing poor battery life, broken Wi-Fi, hefty storage consumption, or any other bugs and glitches.
+If your iPhone is running on, especially an earlier version of iOS 14, you could be experiencing battery draining fast, broken Wi-Fi, hefty storage consumption, or any other bugs and glitches.
 To fix this problem, you’d want to downgrade iOS 14 to 13 without losing important files and data.

 Therefore, this blog goes over three ways you can downgrade iOS 14 to 13 without losing data.

 Before Downgrade iOS 14 To 13, Keep These in Mind

 Fully backup your iOS 14 device to iCloud before proceeding with downgrading as this will prevent loss of data.

 Apart from backing up to iCloud, use a tool like AirDrop or iCloud drive to copy important files and documents to your Mac computer, if you have one.

 If you have an Apple watch that is running on the watchOS 7 Beta, downgrade it to watchOS 6 before proceeding with this guide.
 WatchOS 7 is not compatible with iOS 13; hence, you won’t be able to use your wearable once you revert to iOS 13.